AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-01-05-improve-page-load-speed-in-jekyll-using-the-webp-image-format.md

 You can specify a number of options, including the compression factor for converting to WebP; this dictates the quality of the resulting image.
 By default, this factor is set to 75%.

+{% aside %}
-> You can learn more about the available options in [Google's documentation for cwebp](https://developers.google.com/speed/webp/docs/cwebp).
+  You can learn more about the available options in [Google's documentation for cwebp](https://developers.google.com/speed/webp/docs/cwebp).
+{% endaside %}

 For example, let's say you have an image under `/assets/images/posts`.
 To convert that to WebP, execute this command: